TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 As we can see, there is a error in the response "Could not resolve hostname testing".

-It seems that the server is running ssh behind the scenes to try to connect, let's try to inject a command in the username field:
+It seems that the server is running ssh behind the scenes to try to connect, let's inject a command in the username field:

 <br />